Voggastur/interactive-frontend-project/README.md

 #### I. Testing Functionality <a name="Testing2"></a>

-1. I have done manual testing throughout the development process, because I didn't know how to implement test-driven-development effectively with jasmine in real-time.
+1. I have done manual testing throughout the development process plus a Jasmine test suite.
 2. As the game was finished I have continued to do some manual testing by playing around with it, I added limits to the spaceship movement late so that you don't move outside the gamescreen
-2. However I have added a Jasmine test suite near the end of my development process to do (18) checks against my functions, objects, numbers and variables, this did actually provide me some insight into what I thought were arrays but were actually objects.
+2. I have added a Jasmine test suite near the end of my development process to do (18) checks against my functions, objects, and types.
 3. I have run the HTML code through [W3C HTML Validator](https://validator.w3.org) to check for errors in the code, none observed.
 4. I have run the CSS code through the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) to check for errors in the code, none observed.
 5. I formatted the HTML code through the use of [Free Formatter](www.freeformatter.com/html-formatter.html)